UW-Hydro/VIC/docs/Documentation/Drivers/Python/PythonDriver.md

 In [2]: vic_lib.print_license()

-  Variable Infiltration Capacity (VIC) macroscale hydrologic model version 5.0.beta, Copyright (C) 2014 Land Surface Hydrology Group, Dept. of Civil and Environmental Engineering, University of Washington.
+  Variable Infiltration Capacity (VIC) macroscale hydrologic model version 5.0.0, Copyright (C) 2016 Computational Hydrology Group, Dept. of Civil and Environmental Engineering, University of Washington.
 VIC comes with ABSOLUTELY NO WARRANTY.
 This is free software, you may redistribute it